Monday - Friday

-The provisions of the 2020 New York State Code shall apply to all existing residential and nonresidential structures and all existing premises and constitute minimum requirements and standards for premises, structures, equipment and facilities for light, ventilation, space, heating, sanitation, protection from the elements, a reasonable level of safety from fire and other hazards, and for a reasonable level of sanitary maintenance; the responsibility of owners, an owner’s authorized agent, operators and occupants; the occupancy of existing structures and premises, and for administration, enforcement and penalties.
+The provisions of the 2020 NYS Property Maintenance Code shall apply to all existing residential and nonresidential structures and all existing premises and constitute minimum requirements and standards for premises, structures, equipment and facilities for light, ventilation, space, heating, sanitation, protection from the elements, a reasonable level of safety from fire and other hazards, and for a reasonable level of sanitary maintenance; the responsibility of owners, an owner’s authorized agent, operators and occupants; the occupancy of existing structures and premises, and for administration, enforcement and penalties.

 Code Staff conducts inspections at the request of tenants or owners of dwelling units.
 If violations of the code exist, the property owner is cited and given three to thirty days to bring the property into conformance.
 If the violation is not corrected, an appearance ticket is issued for the owner to appear in Town Justice Court.
 The following are the most cited sections of the code.